btc-nerds/btc-nerds.github.io/_posts/2019-08-10-why-im-a-bitcoiner.md

 ## Bitcoin: Tools, Apps, Libraries, HowTos

 When deciding which content would be most useful for the community, realized it would be great to have a serious collection of practical tools and guides for using Bitcoin.
+While there are many excellent lists, resources pages, and collections of information, I felt this would really provide some actionable value to the community.

 I started by sorting through whatever I'd collected over the past year.
 From there, I began scouring lopp.net, bitcoin.org, Bitcoin Only, LNRoute..
 I clicking through through those sites, "one link at a time", and sorted them in an iterative process, deciding upon categories as I go.
 Then I got into the Awesome lists, and started feeling like I had surveyed a broad swath of the Bitcoin information ecosystem.
 Next, I dove face first into the [Bitcoin Topic on Github](https://github.com/topics/bitcoin).